uniment/Objects.jl/README.md

 The `Objects` module implements a type `Object`.
 Instances of `Object` have properties that can be casually and easily created, accessed, and changed using dot-syntax.

 In addition, `Object`s can inherit traits from each other through prototype inheritance.
 [Prototype inheritance](https://en.wikipedia.org/wiki/Prototype-based_programming) is a simple object inheritance model most widely known for its use in JavaScript and Lua.
-These `Object`s behave similarly to JavaScript `Object`s.
+These `Object`s behave similarly to JavaScript `Object`s, but with the benefits of strict inferred typing and immutability.

 Object-specific methods can also be inherited, overridden, and extended.
-Objects can be tagged with types, allowing multiple dispatch to implement polymorphism.
+Objects can also be tagged with optional types, allowing multiple dispatch to implement polymorphism.

-Three subtypes of `Object` are provided: `Static`, `Mutable`, and `Dynamic`.
+Three subtypes of `Object` are provided: `Dynamic`, `Static`, and `Mutable`.

 - Dynamic: maximum flexibility—properties can be added or changed at any time, arbitrarily.
 - Static: maximum performance—after construction, properties cannot be changed.